Margit Angerer: Biography

 In 1927 she signed a contract with the Vienna State Opera, where she appeared more than 160 times in solo roles until 1935.
 Abroad, she used the stage names Margit von Rupp and Margit Schenker-Angerer.
 Angerer also worked outside of Vienna, at the Royal Opera House, Covent Garden, and notably at the Salzburg Festival where she appeared in 1930, 1933 and 1935 as Octavian in Der Rosenkavalier.
 She regularly played Octavian in Vienna, too: it appears to have been the role for which she was best known.
 In May 1929 Hugo von Hofmannsthal wrote to Richard Strauss: "Angerer's Octavian is charming and ever better; absolutely the best in the history of the opera.".

 Other frequent stage portrayals included Elsa in Lohengrin and Dorota in Weinberger's Schwanda the Bagpiper.

 In 1928 she gave the world premiere of "Three Songs for Singer and Piano", Op.
 22, by Korngold, accompanied by the composer himself as pianist.

 In Salzburg, she made her first appearance during the 1930 Festspiele in the title role of Gluck's Iphigénie en Aulide.
 Three years later, she appeared there as Aithra Die ägyptische Helena by R. Strauss.

 Her role as "the concert singer" in Gustav Fröhlich's The Rakoczi March (1933) is her only known appearance in film.

 In November 1946, she applied for and was given membership in the Association of Political Prisoners.
 In her application she stated that in October 1944, while still living in Vienna, she and her daughter had been imprisoned by the Gestapo.
-It does in any case appear that by 1946 she was in London.
+By 1946 she was living in London.
 In 1949 she married Stephan Karpeles-Schenker at Westminster in England.

-Her various recordings were issued as individual 78rpm discs (one aria/duet per each of the two sides, as was standard practice at the time) and later collected on (first) a 33rpm black disc album and (later) as a CD.
+Her various recordings were issued as individual 78 rpm discs (one aria/duet per each of the two sides, as was standard practice at the time) and later collected on (first) a 33 rpm black disc album and (later) as a CD.
 She made recordings with Alfred Piccaver between 1928 and 1930.